Experts in the diagnosis and treatment of skull deformities with DOC Band® method

-After the campaigns to “Sleep on your back”, the incidence of Sudden Infant Death has dropped by 2/3.
+After the campaigns to “Back to sleep”, the incidence of Sudden Infant Death has dropped by 2/3.
 Our advice is therefore to put newborn babies to sleep on their backs.
 Plagiocephaly can be treated, sudden death cannot.

 But sleeping on your back is a predisposing factor to have cranial deformities.
 Therefore, combine the strict supine position with the position towards the right side and towards the left side.
 You have 180 possibilities to place your baby sleeping on his back at night and during daytime naps.
 Don’t always use the same one.